Soak or shower in style with our selection of top tubs

 Made from a single piece of recyclable steel sheet, steel baths are made by being pressed into a mould to form the chosen shape.
 It’s then covered in a hard-wearing and high shine enamel coating to make sure it looks great and stands the test of time.

 Steel baths conduct heat well and heat up quickly, but they’re initially cold to the touch.
 Consider if this is the right choice for you and your home as if the bath’s not filled, its sides will be quite chilly which may impact how relaxing it feels.

-Our steel baths comes with two pre-drilled tap holes, so will only work with pillar (also known as hot and cold) bath taps.
+Our steel baths come with two pre-drilled tap holes, so will only work with pillar (also known as hot and cold) bath taps.

 You might need

-Having picked the type of bath you want, as well as the material it’s made out of, let’s go through some of the items you may need to add that finishing touch.
+Having picked the type of bath you want, as well as the material it’s made from, let’s go through some of the items you may need to add that finishing touch.

 Fittings and feet